 You will visit the Museum of the Political history of Russia, mostly devoted to the Soviet period, to see the balcony where Lenin gave a revolutionary speech in 1917; see the battleship Aurora from where a shot triggered 1917’s October Revolution; visit the secret flat of Vladimir Lenion; and witness the former KGB building.

-Finally, it’s a visit to the Russian Vodka Museum where you will learn about the fascinating history of vodka and, of course, get to try your own at a tasting session!
+Finally, we will stop for lunch before paying a visit to the Russian Vodka Museum where you will learn about the fascinating history of vodka and, of course, get to try your own at a tasting session!

 Then, you will return to your hotel where the evening is yours.